reactive-python/reactpy/src/py/docs/source/index.rst

    @idom.element
    async def Slideshow(self, index=0):

-The decorator indicates that the function or coroutine to follow defines an update-able element.
-The ``Slideshow`` coroutine is responsible for building a DOM model, and every time an update is triggered, it will be called with new parameters to recreate the model.
+The ``idom.element`` decorator indicates that the `asynchronous function`_ to follow returns a data structure which represents a user interface or Document Object Model (DOM).
+We call this structural representation of the DOM a [Virtual DOM] (VDOM) - a term familiar to those who work with `ReactJS`_.
+In the case of ``Slideshow`` it will return a VDOM representing an image which, when clicked, will change.

 .. code:: python

        events = idom.Events()

-Creates an object to which event handlers will be assigned.
-Adding ``events`` to a DOM model will given you the ability to respond to events that may be triggered when users interact with the image.
-Under the hood though, ``events`` is just a mapping which conforms to the `VDOM event specification`_.
+``Events`` creates an object to which event handlers will be assigned.
+Adding an ``Events`` object to a VDOM will given you the ability to respond when users interact with you interface.
+Under the hood though, ``Events`` is just a mapping that conforms to the `VDOM event specification`_.

 .. code:: python